How to Organize a Statewide Sanctuary Community

 In reporting on progress to media and others, do NOT provide the names of individuals who have endorsed the statement.
 Rather, say (for example) “we now have [thousands] of endorsements from people who live in [number] cities and towns” (and list the cities and towns).

 Develop an action plan for your statewide Sanctuary Community, and use email, social media and printed fliers to get the word out.
-Plans could include Know Your Rights and Rapid Response trainings, contacting local law enforcement re: the potential legal jeopardy of 287g agreements with ICE, and delivering your petition to the governor.
+Plans could include Know Your Rights and Rapid Response trainings, contacting local law enforcement re: the potential legal jeopardy of 287g agreements with ICE, and delivering your petition to the governor in a public setting.